 In place of PRINTER1 and PRINTER2, put the names of any parallel-interface (i.e., color) printers and any remote printers.
 Any number of printers may be included.
-If you have no color or remote printers, use the null string ("") in place of printer names.

 3. In the file log.rotate, remove the comment marker (#) from the following line: